Thomas-Pellan/linkedinmessageanalyzer/README.md

 - 0.0.1 : Spring/Maven project setup
 - 0.0.2 : adding linkedin OAuth2 and few queries on linkedin profile data
 - 0.0.3 : Setting a manual import of linkedin data via recovered csv file ([using this](https://www.linkedin.com/help/linkedin/answer/50191/downloading-your-account-data?lang=en)) + installing and persisting in elasticsearch index
+- 0.0.4 : elastic setup and file parsing into documents